aakashverse/WonderLand/README.md

 # 🌍 Wonderland — Discover Places, Seamlessly

-**Wonderland** is a responsive full-stack web application that lets users explore, search, and list resorts,destinations or properties.
+**Wonderland** is a responsive full-stack web application that lets users search rated rentals for your next trip - holiday homes, cabins, unique stays & more.
+Find homes perfect for any trip: vacations....
 Built with **Tailwind CSS** for modern, scalable styling and designed with a focus on user experience, responsiveness, and clean architecture.

 > 🔥 Designed to scale — from mobile to desktop.
 > 🎯 Built with job-ready, production-standard frontend practices.